-Either party may request that the IRP be considered by a one- or three-member panel; the Chair of the standing panel shall make the final determination of the size of each IRP panel, taking into account the wishes of the parties and the complexity of the issues presented.
+Either party may request that the IRP be considered by a [one- or] three-member sitting panel (each, an “IRP Panel”) [; the Chair of the standing panel shall make the final determination of the size of each IRP Panel, taking into account the wishes of the parties and the complexity of the issues presented].
+Each IRP Panel shall have a Chair, who shall not be a stand-by panelist.
+At the complainant’s discretion, the IRP may be considered by a one-member IRP Panel; the decisions of any such IRP Panel shall not be binding on ICANN.

-The IRP Provider shall determine a procedure for assigning members from the standing panel to individual IRP panels.
+The IRP Provider shall determine a procedure for assigning members from the standing panel to individual IRP Panels.

 The IRP Panel shall have the authority to: